 - widow B pension.

 Remember that even if you receive one of the payments listed, you may not be entitled to one of the relevant concession cards.
 If not, you cannot receive this exemption or concession.

 Services Australia health care cards contain a 2- or 3-letter code telling you what type of benefit, allowance or payment it has been issued for.
 This code is on the front of the card on the last line after the words ‘CARD START’ and the date.
-The Health Care Card pictured has the letters ‘LI’ because its holder receives a Low Income Allowance.
+For example, a Health Care Card will have the letters ‘LI’ if the holder receives a Low Income Allowance.

 In limited circumstances, both the primary card holder and their partner are considered to be card holders for the purposes of the duty exemption or concession and are therefore both eligible pensioners.

 The most common examples of this are holders of these Health Care Cards:

 - Parenting Payment Partnered (PP) Services Australia Health Care Card.